swiftkube/client/README.md

 The `KubernetesClient` can now be "extended", in order to manage the Custom Resources.
 One way would be to use the `UnstructuredResource` described in the previous section given some `GroupVersionResource`.

-However, the client can work with any object that implement the relevant marker protocols, which allows for custom types to be defined and used directly.
+However, the client can work with any object that implements the relevant marker protocols, which allows for custom types to be defined and used directly.

 Here is a complete example to clarify.